pace-neutrons/Horace/documentation/add/11a-sqw-compression-implement.md

 to unit vectors requires evaluation of their trigonometric functions possibly multiple times.
 The cost of these conversions can be reduced by caching their results up front before the read/decompression cycle commences.

+Refactoring in this way requires
+   - rewriting caculate_qw_pixels2 to use the cached values
+   - an initialiser object before all decompressions to evaluate and store the cached values.
+\[NB the actual cached quantities are not identified at this point].
+This need for initialisation and storage suggests (as per Alex' suggestion) introduction of a specific pixel faccess object factored out from the main faccess object.
+This object could also manage the threading described above.

+The resulting pixel faccess object can then be be factored out from faccess_sqw_v4 providing an alternative way of relating the v4 and v5 faccess objects.